JuliaQUBO/ToQUBO.jl/docs/src/booklet.md

 ```

 ## Virtual Mapping
 During reformulation, `ToQUBO` holds two distinct models, namely the *Source Model* and the *Target Model*.
 The source model is a generic `MOI` model restricted to the supported constraints.
-The target one is on the QUBO form and is used during the solving process.
+The target one is on the QUBO form used during the solving process.
 Both lie within a *Virtual Model*, which provides the necessary API integration and keeps all variable and constraint mapping tied together.

-This is done in a transparent fashion for both agents, since the user will mostly interact with the presented model and the solvers will only access the generated one.
+This is done in a transparent fashion for both agents since the user will mostly interact with the presented model, and the solvers will only access the generated one.

 ### Virtual Variables
 Every virtual model stores a collection of virtual variables, intended to provide a link between those in the source and those to be created in the target model.
 Each virtual variable stores enconding information for later expansion and evaluation.